Nutritional Medicine MSc

 Distance learning prior to attendance at the module

-You will receive some preliminary material (that will require approximately 40 hours of study) around four weeks before you attend each module.
+You will receive some preliminary material (that will require around 40 hours of study) around four weeks before you attend each module.

-This will generally be background material (for example, a core text and/or specially written material/journal article/s) aimed at ensuring that all students, whatever their previous learning experience, will have attained a certain basic knowledge of the subject and its terminology.
+This will generally be background material (for example, a core text and/or specially written material/journal article/s) aimed at ensuring that you, whatever your previous learning experience, will have attained a certain basic knowledge of the subject and its terminology.

 Teaching at the University